|8||Summer 2016||Amended, approved and issued||Summer 2018|

 Special educational Needs (SEN)

 Children with SEN are taught within the daily mathematics lesson and are encouraged to take part at a level which is accessible for them.
-Where necessary teachers will, in consultation with the SENCO, draw up an Individual Educational Plan for a child.
-Where applicable children’s IEP’s incorporate suitable objectives from the New Primary Curriculum for Mathematics, teachers keep these objectives in mind when planning work.
-Following data analysis it may be appropriate to target intervention at specific groups of children, in these instances a Group Educational Plan is developed with common objectives and learning targets the particular intervention group.
-In addition it may become obvious from data analysis that individual pupils may need targeted intervention for a specific weakness in mathematics, whilst this does not always require the need for an IEP at school action level in some cases pupils may be given special education plans for maths.
+Where necessary teachers will, in consultation with the SENCO, draw up a Pupil Passport individualised to the specific pupil.
+Where applicable children’s pupil passports incorporate suitable objectives from the New Primary Curriculum for Mathematics, teachers keep these objectives in mind when planning work.
+Following data analysis or diagnostic tests it may be appropriate to target intervention at specific groups of children, in these instances common objectives and learning targets are identified for the particular intervention group.
+Often these specific objectives would be covered during an appropriate time in the learning day: key skills time, mental warm up time or targeted within the maths lesson.

 Able and Talented

 Children with a special ability and who are high achievers in mathematics will be identified and learning opportunities will be matched to their needs.
-In this instance such children will be set activities which provide appropriate challenges for them.
-At the end of KS2 the children deemed as gifted and talented will sit the level 6 Statutory Assessment Tests, they are provided extra coaching in preparation for this test.
-There is also a ‘calculation challenge’ mathematics award for the more able year 6 pupils, within our mental mathematics award system.
+In this instance such children will be set activities which provide appropriate challenges for them at the ‘mastery’ level for their year group.
+As part of our mental mathematics award system there is also a ‘calculation challenge’ mathematics award for the more able year 6 pupils, this covers a range of mental maths problems.

 English as an additional language (EAL)

 In the daily mathematics lesson we support children with English as an additional language in a variety of ways including repeating instructions, speaking clearly, emphasising key words using picture cues.
 We believe that using key vocabulary is most important for all pupils in the daily mathematics lesson, for this reason a key vocabulary for each unit is found on the medium term planning.
-The key vocabulary for each unit is usually written down and displayed for all children.
+The key vocabulary for each unit is usually written down and displayed for all children in a maths area or working wall.

 Mathematics is a core subject in the National Curriculum; from September 2014 teachers will teach the new curriculum for mathematics throughout the school.
 All of the statutory objectives are covered; alongside these the non-statutory objectives are also taught.